-The school will admit any child of nursery or primary school age unless
+The school will admit any child of nursery or primary school age unless children with statements of special educational need naming this school will be admitted and will be counted in class numbers.

 - the appropriate year group for the child is already full (but see 'Exceptions to Class Size Constraints' above), or - the admission would prejudice the provision of efficient education or the efficient use of resources, always excepting cases in which it would be unlawful to make such a decision.